-The discharge consent for Rātana will expire on 31 Jul 2018.
-Plans to upgrade the plant and renew the consent are underway.
-The end result of this should be a plant that complies with its new consent, and has a significantly reduced impact on the environment as well as cultural values.
+The discharge consent for Rātana expired on 31 Jul 2018.
+Colabiration with the Ministry for the Environment and Iwi produced a plan to remove the treated discharge from Lake Waipu and rather dispose to land in the area.
+The end result of this will be a plant that complies with its new consent, and has a significantly reduced impact on the environment as well as cultural values.